Understanding Self-Supervised Learning via Gaussian Mixture Models: Multi-modal Gaussian mixture models

-In the previous section, we considered the setup in which a point and its augmentation follow the same distribution.
-This is a sound assumption for methods like SimCLR and SimSiam where augmentations of points (i.e. images) are defined by transformations (e.g., cropping, color jittering etc) on the image.
+Previously, we considered a setup where a point and its augmentation follow the same distribution.
+It is a natural assumption for methods like SimCLR and SimSiam where augmentations of points (i.e. images) are defined by transformations (e.g., cropping, color jittering) on the image.
 This assumption may not hold in general.
 Text embeddings models like DPR~\cite{karpukhin2020dense} or image-text embedding models like CLIP~\cite{radford2021learning} consider input samples as a pair of points following (possibly) different distribution.
-For instance, each sample could be a pair of an image with its corresponding caption (for CLIP) or a search query with a relevant document that answers the query (for DPR).
-The objective of methods considering multi-modal data is to learn a joint representation space for both the modalities such that representations of points in a pair are close, while being far from random draws.
-These joint representations can be used downstream for finding similarities between points (belonging to different modalities).
-Surprisingly, representations learned for each modality are competitive to fully supervised representations~\cite{radford2021learning}.
-Our goal is to theoretically analyze the representations learned by multi-modal models, specifically the CLIP model.